 ABOUT 'BIO-CHEMICAL WASTE'

-The oceans and regional seascapes, despite the difficulties of documentation, general navigation and physical observation windows, are perhaps the most visible examples of the long-lasting legacies associated with the protracted lifespans of chemical and biological warfare agents, and associated material residues.
-Indeed, this material ‘fallout’ from nascent ocean disposal practices, is also readily apparent across a number of other long-term hazardous legacies documented by the Beyond the Horizon programme.
-An identifiable commonality in these environmental debates surrounding early disposal enterprise, is the conflicting expert agendas, and preemptive actions taken by some without advanced investigations into how these unseen substances may interact with biota food chains, cross-species populations, and ecosystem circulation patterns, or adequate knowledge gained from fieldwork in these regions.
-The excellent book ‘Poison in the Well’, provides a fair and balanced summary of these decisions, and mishaps of radiological waste disposal in the oceans, with poignant lessons for wider waste material management categories.
+The oceans and regional seascapes, despite the difficulties of documentation, general navigation, and physical observation windows, are perhaps the most visible examples of the long-lasting legacies associated with the protracted lifespans of chemical and biological warfare agents, and associated material residues.
+Indeed, this material ‘fallout’ from nascent ocean disposal practices, is also readily apparent across a number of other long-term hazardous legacies documented by the After the Horizon programme.
+An identifiable commonality in these environmental debates surrounding early disposal enterprise, is the conflicting expert agendas, and pre-emptive actions taken by some without advanced investigations into how these unseen substances may interact with biota food chains, cross-species populations, and ecosystem circulation patterns, or adequate knowledge gained from fieldwork in these regions.
+The excellent book ‘Poison in the Well’, provides a fair and balanced summary of these nascent, unverifiable policy decisions, and general mishaps of radiological waste disposal in the oceans, with poignant lessons for wider waste material management categories.

-Additionally, several United Nations environmental strategies, for example the Rotterdam Convention (1998), seek to corral responsible management in the usage and trade of hazardous chemicals, with a focus on establishing further legally-binding obligations to protect human and environmental health from forseeable harm.
-Similarly, the Biological Weapons Convention (1975) effectively bans biological and toxic development, production, acquisition, transfer, stockpiling and use of these hazardous materials, for global safety from nefarious warfare agents.
-But, at present, by no means do these international obligations redress pre-existing national contaminated sites, nor can they prevent the cultural mismanagement of industries that usually lead to long-term ecological damage.
-An example of the latter may be understood in context with the DDT graveyard off the coast of Los Angeles.
-Pioneering international remediation efforts, such as the notable consortiums involved within the cleanup of radiological sites like the Chernobyl Plant, Delegen Mountain complex, and Kara Sea floor, are difficult to co-ordinate and fund, leaving many contaminated sites to the oversight of succeeding local and national governments, or NGOs, to resolve – perhaps, many decades after crucial site records have been misplaced or deteriorated.
-The intervention of the Environmental Protection Agency in the case of remediating the ‘Valley of the Drums’, speaks volumes about the coalescing problems of short-term thinking, local liability, responses to growing toxic sites, missing site management records, and the need for wider collective action to mitigate hazardous legacies.
+Aside from the clearance of unexploded munitions from conflict zones covered under the recent Protocol V addition to the Convention on Certain Conventional Weapons (2003), these international obligations do not redress pre-existing national or local contaminated sites, nor can they prevent the cultural mismanagement of many commercial industries that usually lead to long-term ecological damage.
+Many commercial sectors are obliged to follow overarching national disposal regulations which can varyingly curtail production operations, but laws and best-practice policies do change over time as emergent environmental pollution is steadily observed.
+Instances of the latter issue may be understood in context with the submerged DDT graveyards off the coast of Los Angeles (with marine pollution from disposal activities now curtailed by the 1972 London Convention), or the widespread dispersal [or disposal] of agents like dioxins in Rainbow Herbicides and other defoliants across landmasses.
+The latter pollution can not only be seen in Vietnam, but also in the former Times Beach township.
+The act of intentionally dumping unregulated industrial waste is, unfortunately, also another facet, though this ethos of placing materials ‘out of sight’ often invites future catastrophes.
+Pioneering international remediation efforts, such as the notable consortiums involved within the cleanup of radiological sites like the Chernobyl Plant, Delegen Mountain complex, and Kara Sea floor, are difficult to co-ordinate and fund, leaving many contaminated sites to the oversight of succeeding local and national governments, or NGOs, to partly resolve – perhaps, many decades after crucial site records have been misplaced or deteriorated.
+The intervention of the U.S. Environmental Protection Agency in the episode of remediating the ‘Valley of the Drums’, speaks volumes about the coalescing problems of short-term thinking, coupled with local liability, responses to growing toxic sites, missing site management records, and the need for wider collective action to mitigate hazardous legacies.

 As part of the foundation’s contribution to research within this field, we are compiling a broad survey of hazardous chemical and biological waste disposal sites (including; purposeful isolation depositories, ‘convenient’ dumping sites, contaminated industrial areas, and abandoned facilities requiring remediation) from existing peer-reviewed academic studies, inter/national archives, third-party literature, local governance excavation reports, and international journalist investigations, in addition to penning occasional freedom of information requests.
 This qualitative survey will have a particularly fine emphasis on adequately assessing the durational, longer-term legacies that will likely remain precarious for ensuing generations, enabling other parties to gradually build upon this catalogue for the benefit of their own remediation operations.
 Naturally, understanding the scope of the risks posed by these hazardous legacies requires intensive collaboration with relevant disciplinary experts and, as such, the foundation’s contribution to this research should be considered as only part of an extensive inter-organisational effort to chronicle, audit and demarcate the conditions of various techno-industrial manufacturing sites, national deposition activities, and other unintentionally contaminated landscapes.
-Some, if not most, of these identified areas require modern hazard assessments, safety condition checks, or multi-decadal scientific observation, and therefore this archive will remain as a living human document, open to persistent revision and evaluation by expert panels.
+Some, if not most, of these identified areas require modern site hazard assessments, safety condition checks, or multi-decadal scientific observation, and therefore this archive will remain as a living human document, open to persistent revision and evaluation by expert panels.
 To complement this ongoing archival work, the foundation plans to utilise revised ‘static’ versions of this catalogue, and supporting materials, as a basis for addressing the various semiotical challenges of memory-retention customs, in addition to establishing public outreach, education and engagement activities with this unique ‘alternative heritage’ of adverse, perennial legacies.

 Notes to the catalogue: The Bio-Chemical Waste catalogue is consolidated to simply map known geophysical regions with elevated states of contamination from documented anthropogenic sources, with emphasis placed on documenting inheritance from the terminal phases of various bio-chemical disposal strategies, including; isolated deep-geological storage, dumping sites (intentional or otherwise), and occurrences of industrial pollution in disaster zones.
 Given the obscure history for some of these accounts, their toxin contents, potential precautions, and need to sometimes rely on the processes of ‘rediscovery’, alongside subsequent follow-up surveys for these identified hazardous legacies, there are some instances of conflicting information already present throughout the archive.
 In the case of some security-sensitive sources of bio-chemical materials and active sites, the exact coordinates have been generalised.
 No independent judgements on defining a permissible dosage (if one can indeed be proven to exist), or similar medical hazards for human, animal or environmental health, have been applied to any of these substances or logged incidences.
-The entire catalogue remains an active document, subject to updates, amendments and further processes of peer-review.
+The entire catalogue remains an active document, subject to updates, amendments, and further processes of peer-review.